SquareBracketAssociates/Booklet-PharoGraphs/Chapters/chapter9/chapter9.md

 From the practical point of view, envisaging the special case of bipartite graphs is very common, notably for matching problems.

-Both the greedy and the stable matching algorithm presented here are further examples of using a working list until emptied like discussed for the topological sorting.
+Both the greedy and the stable matching algorithm presented here are further examples of using a working list until emptied, like discussed for the topological sorting.